 Criminal Background Checks

-Criminal record searches show felony and misdemeanor convictions and pending cases, usually including date and nature of offense, sentencing date, disposition and current status.
+Criminal background checks show felony and misdemeanor convictions and pending cases, usually including date and nature of offense, sentencing date, disposition and current status.
 ESR offers six basic types of criminal searches:

 - County Court Criminal Record Search